cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/power/models/PowerModelSimple.rst

 .. java:method:: protected double getConstant()
    :outertype: PowerModelSimple

-   Gets the constant which represents the power consumption for each fraction of resource used in Watt-Second (Ws).
+   Gets the constant which represents the power supply for each fraction of resource used in Watts (W).

-   :return: the power consumption constant in Watt-Second (Ws)
+   :return: the power supply constant in Watts (W)

 getMaxPower
 ^^^^^^^^^^^